Stomach-churning mouse plague video

 Some farmers and environmentalists have raised concerns that using the highly poisonous bait – which Mr Marshall likened to napalm – would kill a lot more than just mice and could have serious impacts on native animals and livestock.

-Mr Laurie said he would put his trust in the experts to make the right call.
+Mr Laurie said he would probably “steer clear” of the substance due to the time it takes to break down.

-“If it’s approved by the APVMA I’ll be using it,” he said.
-“Leave that up to the scientists.”
+“I’ve done some research and I feel the risks outweigh the benefits for me,” he said.

 Mr Laurie, who is in his 30s, said this was the first time he had been forced to deal with a mouse infestation this bad and he was still working out how best to handle the situation.